-Before that there was a movement called "Community Chest" and that provided a similar service but was very hap-hazard and unorganized.
+Before that there was a movement called "Community Chest."
 These men felt they could raise more money by unifying the community's charitable giving.
 They had a secretary that worked about 6 hours a week.
 They would ask community leaders to lead a campaign each year.

-The first year, they raised $44,000 and they started with 6 agencies: some were Salvation Army, Red Cross, Little League, Boy Scouts, Girl Scouts and one other.
-As they realized that many people were working in Kearney and yet receiving services in their home communities they started to expand the fundraising efforts to include outlying counties of which we now have six counties.
+The first year, they raised $44,000 for six agencies: including Salvation Army, Red Cross, Little League, Boy Scouts and Girl Scouts.
+As they realized that many people were working in Kearney and yet receiving services in their home communities they started to expand the fundraising efforts to include outlying counties to include Buffalo, Custer, Kearney, Franklin, Harlan and Phelps.

-Pat Munro became the first Executive Director in 1978.
+Pat Munro was the first Executive Director in 1978.
 Her involvement with United Way began much earlier.
-She and husband Bob were driving in the car one day and heard a commercial on the radio asking for someone to help with one of the divisions of the campaign.
-Pat's children were small and in school and she thought, "I have a little extra time on my hands, I could probably do that."
-She co-chaired the campaign that year with Bernie Boyle from West Co.
+She and her husband, Bob, were driving in the car one day and heard a commercial on the radio asking for someone to help with one of the divisions of the campaign.
+Pat's children were small and in school.
+She thought, "I have a little extra time on my hands, I could probably do that."
+She co-chaired the campaign with Bernie Boyle from West Co.

-The Kearney United Fund joined United Way of America in the early 80's and First Call for Help was organized in the mid 80's.
-The Board eventually grew to include one representative from each agency and they were voting members.
-It seemed a bit self-serving for the agencies to have voting status so their voting was revoked but they were still included in meetings and planning sessions.
+The Kearney United Fund joined United Way of America in the early 80's.
+The board eventually grew to include one representative from each agency, and they were voting members.
+Later their voting was revoked, but they were included in meetings and planning sessions.

-In the late 80's the name changed to United Way of the Kearney Area to include the outlying counties we were serving.
+In the late 1980's the name changed to United Way of the Kearney Area (UWKA) to include the outlying counties we were serving.

 In 2003, UWKA joined a national effort and launched 2-1-1 which replaced First Call for Help.
 This enabled us to increase services and expand our territory.

-In 2001, the board hired Marsha Wilkerson to serve as Assistant Executive Director to prepare for Pat Munro’s retirement.
+In 2001, Marsha Wilkerson was hired as Assistant Executive Director to prepare for Pat Munro’s retirement.
 Marsha returned to Kearney from Omaha where she had been employed with Data Transmission Network.
-Marsha had been an intern, and communications specialist with the Kearney United Way in the late 80’s.
-She left the United Way in 2006 to assume the position of corporate communications director for Good Samaritan Hospital.
-Marsha now is employed at BD Construction Inc.
+Marsha had been an intern and communications specialist with the Kearney United Way in the late 80’s.
+She left United Way in 2006 to assume the position of corporate communications director for Good Samaritan Hospital.
+Marsha is now employed at BD Construction Inc.